 Thence we headed south for a visit with the well-known traditional weaver, Alonso Pilla.
 Alas, Senor Pilla, who is also a musician, was in the Galapagos with his band, but his daughter showed Susan the back-breaking local weaving style.
 We also washed our hands in a local potion guaranteed to improve our lives immeasurably.

 The drive down to the resort town of El Banos is spectacular with mountains and gorges.
 Ten thousand feet above looms the beautiful volcano, Tungurahua.
 Is it active?
 Well, the town was recently evacuated for about half a year....
-The placed is named for its hot baths.
+The place is named for its hot baths.
 Best patronized very early in the morning.
 Fabian promised a visit, but only Susan actually made one.

 A general strike had been scheduled January 2, to protest fuel and transit costs, but such affairs take a while to get started in Ecuador.
 Susan had seen a road closed by burning tires, an international technique.
 On the return to Quito, however, we passed only a small demonstration.
 The city itself was quiet.
 A final pre-dawn start returned us to the airport.
 Our international encounters continued on the plane.
 Our seat-mate, Kim, was a Korean-born resident of Ecuador with a recent degree from Brigham Young University.
 Her affect was one hundred percent American: “I got here at 7:05 and they almost wouldn’t let me on the plane.
 It’s ridiculous, I wasn’t that late.
 They made me remove my belt.”
 She showed us the detached belt as evidence.
 “I mean, hel-lo.
 I was afraid I would have to take my clothes off.
 It’s ridiculous.”